brimdata/zed/docs/formats/zst.md

 ### The Trailer

-After the reassembly section is a ZNG stream with a single record defining the "trailer" of the ZST object.
-The trailer provides a magic field indicating the "zst" format, a version number, the size of the segment threshold for decomposing segments into frames, the size of the skew threshold for flushing all segments to storage when the memory footprint roughly exceeds this threshold, and an array of sizes in bytes of the sections of the zst object.
+After the reassembly section is a ZNG stream with a single record defining the "trailer" of the ZST file.
+The trailer provides a magic field indicating the "zst" format, a version number, the size of the segment threshold for decomposing segments into frames, the size of the skew threshold for flushing all segments to storage when the memory footprint roughly exceeds this threshold, and an array of sizes in bytes of the sections of the ZST file.

 This type of this record has the format
 ```
 {magic:string,version:int32,skew_thresh:int32,segment_thresh:int32,sections:[int64]}
 ```
-The trailer can be efficiently found by scanning backward from the end of the ZST object to the find a valid ZNG stream containing a single record value conforming to the above type.
+The trailer can be efficiently found by scanning backward from the end of the ZST file to the find a valid ZNG stream containing a single record value conforming to the above type.

 ## Decoding

-To decode a entire ZST object into rows, the trailer is read to find the sizes of the sections, then the ZNG stream of the reassembly section is read, typically in its entirety.
+To decode an entire ZST file into rows, the trailer is read to find the sizes of the sections, then the ZNG stream of the reassembly section is read, typically in its entirety.

-Since this data structure is relatively small compared to all of the columnar data in the ZST object, it will typically fit comfortably in memory and it can be very fast to scan the entire reassembly structure for any purpose.
+Since this data structure is relatively small compared to all of the columnar data in the ZST file, it will typically fit comfortably in memory and it can be very fast to scan the entire reassembly structure for any purpose.